thesimplekid/whitenoise_flutter/.context/00_high_level.md

 # High Level Overview

 ## Project Overview
-WhiteNoise is a secure messaging application built with Flutter, leveraging Nostr's decentralized infrastructure and the MLS protocol for secure, scalable messaging.
+WhiteNoise is a secure messaging application built with Flutter & Rust, leveraging Nostr's decentralized infrastructure and the MLS protocol for secure, scalable messaging.
 The app will support iOS, Android, macOS, Linux, and Windows platforms.

 ## Core Architecture